lcwheeler/lcwheeler.github.io/resources.md

 Python is a very useful programming language that has become increasingly popular in the scientifc community in recent years.
 My friends and I found that there was a lack of a single centralized guide to help scientists set up a working Python environment.
 So, we decided to do something about it!
-We created a web page using "readthedocs" that walks through setting up a useful Python ecosystem and also contains brief overviews of popular scientific packages and visualization tools.
+We created a web page using [Read the Docs](https://readthedocs.org/) that walks through setting up a useful Python ecosystem and also contains brief overviews of popular scientific packages and visualization tools.

 *Follow this link to reach the guide:*